Nieuwsuur

-Nieuwsuur (News Hour) is a Dutch current affairs television programme produced for the NPO, produced by the public broadcasters NOS and NTR.
+Nieuwsuur ("News hour") is a Dutch current affairs television programme produced by the public broadcasters NOS and NTR for their umbrella organisation NPO.
 It is broadcast daily between 9:30 pm and 10:15 pm (9:30-10 pm at weekends) on NPO 2.
 The programme pays particular attention to Dutch and European politics and current affairs, as well as other international events.

 History

-As early as 2008 there were plans for a new news programme, combining NOVA, the NOS Journaal and Den Haag Vandaag (The Hague Today).
-The plan for this programme was rejected by the NPO board of directors after complaints from other broadcasters, as was the cooperation between the membership-based broadcaster VARA and the public broadcasters NPS and NOS.
+As early as 2008 there were plans for a new news programme, combining Nova, NOS Journaal, and Den Haag Vandaag (The Hague Today).
+The plan for this programme was rejected by the NPO's board of directors, following complaints from other broadcasters, as was the cooperation between the membership-based broadcaster VARA and the public broadcasters NPS and NOS.
 This was because the NPO did not want a member-based broadcaster such as the traditionally left-leaning VARA to be involved in an objective and independent news programme.

-The Algemeen Dagblad reported in November 2009 that the NOS wished to cease production of NOVA, as NOS management did not consider the programme to be objective or neutral enough.
-At the end of January 2010, it was announced that NOVA and current affairs programme Netwerk would end at the start of autumn 2010, and that Nieuwsuur would replace NOVA from 6 September 2010.
+The Algemeen Dagblad reported in November 2009 that the NOS wished to cease production of Nova, as NOS management did not consider the programme to be objective or neutral enough.
+At the end of January 2010, it was announced that Nova and current affairs programme Netwerk would end at the start of autumn 2010, and that Nieuwsuur would replace NOVA from 6 September 2010.